Tboules/bc_astro/README.md

 **Problem with Current Site:**

 1. The site is built in Gatsby
-2. The site uses Chakra, which is nice, but not
+2. The site uses Chakra, which is nice, but not...
 3. The site's deps are super out dated
-4. The site is
+4. The site is hosted in Netlify
 5. It would be boring

 &nbsp;